 Are you thinking it may be time to ditch the plastic and upgrade to glass storage containers?
 While plastic containers may be convenient, they aren’t always the best choice.
-Making the switch to glass containers has benefits beyond easy cleaning.
-Turning to glass has both environmental and health benefits.
-Glass containers minimize our exposure to harmful plasticizers like BPA and phthalates found in a lot of plastic containers.
-They're made of a nonporous surface—so they don't absorb smells or stains your plastic containers.
-And while the price might be higher than their plastic counterparts, glass storage containers last longer.
-We’ve found a few BPA-, phthalate- and PVC-free faves to help you find the perfect fit for all your storage needs.
+Unlike plastic, certain glass containers can go from freezer to microwave or oven to table.
+They're made of a nonporous surface, so they don't absorb smells or stains like plastic containers.

 Made with durable, BPA-free glass